chipsalliance/firrtl-spec/spec.md

 ## Probe Types

-Probe types expose and provide access to circuit components contained inside a module for use They are intended for verification.
+Probe types expose and provide access to circuit components contained inside of a module.
+They are intended for verification.
 Ports with a probe type do not necessarily result in physical hardware.
 Special verification constructs enable the value of a probe to be read or forced remotely.